 Where can I get an HIV test?

 The most common place to go to for an HIV test is a local sexual health clinic but you can also get tested in a range of other locations, such as at your GP or private doctor's surgery, in hospital or in a local community setting.
 HIV home sampling kits (where you take your own sample, send it off and receive the results in a clinic or by the telephone) are also now available by post and over the counter at some pharmacies but will you have to pay for these.
-From April 2014 some pharmacies and online websites will also be selling self-testing HIV kits (where you test yourself and find out the results at home) will be legal but not available until later on in 2014.
+From April 2014 self-testing HIV kits (where you test yourself and find out the results at home) will be legal but not available until later on in 2014.

 Will I have to pay for an HIV test?

 Generally no – all NHS services are free of charge and this includes HIV tests in a sexual health clinic or GP surgery.